My Travel Essentials: The Top 13 Things I Can’t Travel Without

 Some of my go-to travel shoes right now include:

-Teva sandals – My Teva Verra walking sandals have been to so many countries with me.
-They are comfortable and supportive, with a thick sole that can tackle everything from city walking to light hiking.
+My Teva Verra walking sandals have been to so many countries with me.
+They are comfortable and supportive, with a grippy sole that can tackle everything from city walking to light hiking.
 But they don't *look* like hiking sandals, and so I can get away with wearing them with everything from jeans to dresses.

-SUAVS Zilker shoes – After trying a few different lightweight sneakers, I've fallen in love with the knit shoes made by SUAVS.
+After trying a few different lightweight sneakers, I've fallen in love with the knit shoes made by SUAVS.
 These shoes weigh nothing (and therefore take up almost zero room in a suitcase), are super breathable, and can be thrown in the washing machine after every trip.
-I sometimes put my own insoles into these, and currently own them in 4 colors!
-Save 15% off a pair using code DB 15.
+I sometimes put my own insoles into these, and Elliot and I both have more than one pair.

 4. Compression socks